-Honeymoon in portugal
+Honeymoon in Portugal

-One of Southern Europes lesser discovered gems when it comes to honeymoons, from Porto to Lisbon to the Algarve and stunning Atlantic Ocean islands.
+One of Southern Europe’s lesser discovered gems when it comes to honeymoons, from Porto to Lisbon to the Algarve and stunning Atlantic Ocean islands.
 There are many delights to be found on a honeymoon in Portugal!

 Lisbon is usually the first stop for couples on a honeymoon in Portugal.
 This city of hills is one of Europe’s most picturesque.

 Take a ride on the famous tram.
-Admire the elegant architecture of the Chiado and visit the world’s oldest bookshop Livraria Bertrand (opened in 1792!).
+Admire the elegant architecture of the Chiado and visit the world’s oldest bookshop Livraria Bertrand (opened in 1732!).

-Wander through the cobblestone streets of Alfama and marvel at the views from Castelo de Sao Jorge.
+Wander through the cobblestone streets of Alfama and marvel at the views from Castelo de São Jorge.

 A Pastel de Nata, or custard tart from Pastéis de Belém, is a must.
 This little tiled shop has been serving their secret recipe since 1837 (tip: sit in rather than take out!).

 Admire the historic squares of Baixa.
-Visit Cais do Sodré and it’s famous Rua Nova do Carvalho aka Pink Street (which is packed with revellers by night).
+Visit Cais do Sodré and its famous Rua Nova do Carvalho aka Pink Street (which is packed with revellers by night).

 The bohemian neighbourhood of Bairro Alto is one of our favourites on earth.
 By day admire the view from São Pedro de Alcântara Viewpoint and visit the Bica Funicular, probably Lisbon’s most photographed spot.